So you just got a new Instant Pot. Congratulations!

 Safety Time!
 Steam Is HOT

 Steam is hotter than boiling water, and it can burn you badly.
 Keep your hand clear of the steam release valve when you do a quick release.
-Sometimes I even use the handle of a spoon to push it open instead.
-(Some Instant Pot models, unlike the Duo or the Ultra, have a button that triggers the valve for you, keeping your hands at a safe distance from the valve.
+Current Instant Pot models have a button that triggers the valve for you, keeping your hands at a safe distance from the valve.

 If you have your Instant Pot near cabinets, be mindful when you do a quick release—it can get a lot of condensation on your cabinets, which can damage them over time.
 To keep the steam at bay somewhat, you can tent the valve with a kitchen towel during a quick release.
 Foods like oatmeal, beans, and porridges can sputter goop through the steam valve—the towel trick is handy for those times, too.